ResearchObject/ro-tutorials/01-creating/README.md

 We have done that at the cost of relying on a third-party provider.

-You will face similar challenges when linking to resources on cloud services like Dropbox, Google Drive and your own content and data management systems.
+You will face similar challenges if linking to resources on cloud services like Dropbox, Google Drive and your own content and data management systems.
 The persistency measures you need to take for your research object depends on the purpose of the RO and the linked resource.